 Vegan milk chocolate is still a term that’s unfamiliar to some, so if you haven’t heard of it yet, you might be wondering how any milk chocolate can be vegan.
 So, allow us to explain!

 Given the increased demand and subsequent popularity of vegan chocolate, our expert chocolatiers have crafted a delicious selection of Vegan Chocolate Bars, taking extra care to use vegan-friendly ingredients only*.
-Our vegan ‘milk’ chocolate bars have been refined using a dairy free alternative and tempered carefully to replicate the smooth texture of milk chocolate, without compromising the subtle sweetness or flavour that is offered in our Belgian chocolate bars.
+Our vegan ‘milk’ chocolate bars have been refined using a dairy-free alternative and tempered carefully to replicate the smooth texture of milk chocolate, without compromising the subtle sweetness or flavour that is offered in our Belgian chocolate bars.
 Since launching our latest additions to the range, our Vegan Chocolate collection has grown in popularity, with many fanatics including our chocolate bars in their homemade vegan recipes.

 Take a look at our 4 Must-Try Vegan Chocolate Recipes blog for meal prep inspiration this Veganuary.
 We've got delicious recipes for the one-pot meal plan, plant-based alternatives to some of the best brekkie bowls and a great deal more!

 Our team here at Cocoba are dedicated to delivering exceptional quality drinking chocolate, and that includes vegan drinking chocolate too!
-So, we've developed a selection of vegan hot chocolate products that are dairy free and no less delicious, including Vegan Hot Chocolate Bombes, and a number of Vegan Hot Chocolate Spoons too.
+So, we've developed a selection of vegan hot chocolate products that are dairy-free and no less delicious, including Vegan Hot Chocolate Bombes, and a number of Vegan Hot Chocolate Spoons too.

 We hope these answers help you to enjoy your chocolate treats this Veganuary as you navigate your way through the month-long lifestyle change.
-Or if you're still on the fence about whether to take part, we hope you feel clearer on where you stand when it comes to getting your chocolate fix (and feel a sense of relief that you don't have to go without it!).
+Or if you're still on the fence about whether to take part, we hope you feel clearer about where you stand when it comes to getting your chocolate fix (and feel a sense of relief that you don't have to go without it!).

 *Please note: Although we believe our dairy-free milk chocolate alternative is suitable for vegans, it is worth noting that it is made in the same environment as our milk chocolate, so we therefore cannot guarantee it is free from milk traces.